jaredquinn/meshtastic-bridge/README.md

 # To Do

-* Docker container
+* Add GPSd support
-* Configuration/Command Line Options
+* Ongoing - Configuration Options
+* Better error trapping in threads